Strengthen personal power and entrepreneurship

 Encouraging young entrepreneurship and personal strength

-Taldeya will partner with ‘The Work Under The Tree Trust’ in Zimbabwe and with ‘Yesfoundersfoundation’ Germany.
-We build upon their experience with Youth-led change making and Yes-challenges gained in recent years.
+Taldeya will partner with ‘The Work Under The Tree Trust’ in Zimbabwe and with ‘Yesfoundersfoundation’ Germany, Thomas Jakel.
+We will build upon their common experiences with Youth-led change making and Yes-challenges gained in recent years.
+This model is based on the philosophy of Ali Raza Khan, a social entrepreneur who has stimulated many young people all over the world to use their power and creativity and become leaders.

 The goals we formulated with our partner organization in Zimbabwe ‘Work Under The Tree Trust’ for ‘Youth-led Change’ are: